Iwi & Hapū Of The District

 Warm greetings from the Manawatū District Council!

 Kei ngā waka, kei ngā iwi, kei ngā piki kōtuku tēnā koutou katoa.
+Greetings and a warm welcome to one and all.

 There are a number of iwi, hapū and marae in the area that the Manawatū District Council operates within.
 Council acknowledges the long and enduring relationship that tangata whenua have with the land and the waterways and is keen to look for ways to work collaboratively on projects of mutual interest.